furkleindustries/inklecate-node/README.md

 # inklecate

-Install with `npm i -D inklecate-loader`.
+Install with `npm i -D inklecate`.

 This package is a thin wrapper around [Inkle](https://inkle.com)'s [inklecate](https://github.com/inkle/ink/blob/master/inklecate/) tool for compiling and playing [Ink](https://github.com/inkle/ink) stories.
 It will not compile for client-side execution in a browser.